Ultrasound imaging, also called sonography, is a method of obtaining diagnostic images from inside the human body using high frequency sound waves.

-- Depending on the type of ultrasound exam you have, you will be asked:
+- Depending on the type of ultrasound exam you have, you will be asked to:

-- Not to eat or drink for up to 12 hours before your appointment , or
+- Refrain from eating or drinking for up to 12 hours before your appointment, or

 - Drink up to six glasses of water two hours prior to your exam and avoid urinating.
-This will ensure a full bladder when the exam begins.
+This ensures a full bladder when the exam begins

 What should I expect during this procedure?

-Generally, the technologist is able to review the ultrasound images in real-time or, when the examination is complete and the gel is wiped off, you may be asked to dress and wait while the ultrasound images are reviewed, either on film or monitor.
+Generally, the technologist is able to review the ultrasound images in real-time.
+Alternatively, when the examination is complete and the gel is wiped off, you may be asked to dress and wait while the ultrasound images are reviewed, either on film or monitor.